Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Emergence of Lorentz Symmetry

-wherein $\mathcal L_{\phi^4}=\mathcal L_{K-G}-\frac{\lambda \hbar^{-1}}{4!}\phi^4$ is the Lagrangian density of $\phi^4$-theory for some positive constant $\lambda$.\footnote{As we stated above $\lambda$ has to be a positive number for the Wiener path-integral (\ref {phi-4}) being a well-defined amplitude as $\mathcal N \to \infty$.
+wherein $\mathcal L_{\phi^4}=\mathcal L_{K-G}-\frac{\lambda \hbar^{-1}}{4!}\phi^4$ is the Lagrangian density of $\phi^4$-theory for some positive constant $\lambda$.\footnote{As stated above $\lambda$ has to be a positive number since the Wiener path-integral (\ref {phi-4}) must lead to a well-defined amplitude as $\mathcal N \to \infty$.
 This is equivalent to the stability of the corresponding $\phi^4$-theory.
-See \cite{zee} for more discussions about unstable vacuum state of $\phi^4$-theory for negative $\lambda$.} Actually, despite assumption \textbf{(i)}, here we considered the intermediate integral domains $U^{\mathcal N}_i$s to be the whole space of $\mathcal N$-bounded functions $C_{\mathcal N}$.
-Roughly speaking we have considered that the contributions of highly fractal quantum fields could be ignored within a concrete manner.
+See \cite{zee} for more discussions about unstable vacuum state of $\phi^4$-theory for negative $\lambda$.} Actually, despite assumption \textbf{(i)}, here we considered the intermediate integral domains $U^{\mathcal N}_i$s to be the whole space of $\mathcal N$-bounded functions $\mathbf C_{\mathcal N}$.
+Roughly speaking, we have considered that the contributions of highly fractal quantum fields could be ignored concretely.

-Upon the above assumption the Wiener path-integral (\ref {phi-4}) is in principle, a criterion for evaluating the probabilistic process for transferring the initial state $\phi_I$, given by Fourier coefficients $f_n(-T)$s, to the final state $\phi_F$, expanded by $f_n(T)$ in the phase space.
-However, if the initial and the final states are set to be the vacuum field as $f_n(T)=f_n(-T)=0$, for all $n$, and the potential exponential function $F(x_n(t_N),\cdots,x_n(t_1))$ is multiplied by a given functional $O(x_n(t_N)) \times \cdots \times O(x_n(t_1))$, then the corresponding Wiener path-integral would be
+Upon the above assumptions, the Wiener path-integral (\ref {phi-4}) is, in principle, a theoretical criterion for evaluating the probability of transferring the initial state $\phi_I$, given by Fourier coefficients $f_n(-T)$s, to the final state $\phi_F$, expanded by $f_n(T)$, in the target phase space of scalar functions or, in fact, the infinite-dimensional Hilbert space of quantum states.
+However, if the initial and the final states are set to be the vacuum field as $f_n(T)=f_n(-T)=0$, for all $n$, and the potential exponential function $F(x_n(t_N),\cdots,x_n(t_1))$ is multiplied by a given functional $\mathcal O(x_n(t_N)) \times \cdots \times \mathcal O(x_n(t_1))$, then the corresponding Wiener path-integral would be